Sujeeth-Varma/tic-tac-toe/README.md

-Simple tic-tac-toe application made using React
+Simple tic-tac-toe application made using React and Css